mattiolato98/deadlift-visual-analyzer/README.md

 **Note**

-The system has been tested in a Python 3.8 environment.
+The system has been tested in a Python 3.8.4 environment.
+The required packages versions may not work in another Python version.
+The overall system funcionality is not guaranteed in a different version.

 # Inference